 Your big sister slept through the night at 7 weeks old.
 I remember waking from an exhausted slumber in the early hours of the morning in a complete panic because she hadn’t woken.
-We were on our first trip away from home and this just added to my anxiety, I was positive something dreadful had happened because she was sleeping in a portable cot.
-She was, of course, fine.
+I was positive something dreadful had happened but she was, of course, fine.
 Like me, she is a sleeper.
 She has slept deeply through the night pretty much every night since.
 You see the thing about sleepers is they need their sleep.

-But you, my beloved daughter no. 2, you are my lesson in patience.
-You have tested everything I thought I knew about babies and parenting and sleep.
+But you, my beloved daughter no. 2, you have tested everything I thought I knew about babies and parenting and sleep.
 In the course of 1442 days and nights of loving you, you have slept through the night less than the number of fingers on one of my hands.

 You truly are my lesson in patience.